• Skip to primary navigation

-The COUNTIF Function in Microsoft Excel is used to count cells matching a particular criteria or condition.
-You can find below a number of examples explaining the use of COUNTIF Function in Excel.
+The COUNTIF Function in Microsoft Excel can be used to Count cells matching a particular criteria or condition.
+It can be used to Count cells containing Numbers, Dates and Text matching a specific criterion.

 COUNTIF Function in Excel